Fatigue after divorce is a very common ailment but you don’t have to accept it

 A lot of people don’t believe in prayer, which is too bad, because when you believe in it, it can really transform your life.
 It is the meditative aspect no doubt.
 Anything you keep repeating to yourself (and with prayer, let’s face it, you could probably be talking to yourself as there could possibly be nothing there after all! – the horror!) eventually manifests.
 Some quicker than others.
 But it does manifest eventually, so long as you hold it in your mind long enough and so long as you really believe it will happen.
 So pray for strength every single day.
 Pray for normalcy, to feel normal again.
 Keep repeating to yourself “I am strong.
 I am bursting with energy and vitality.”
 Ask the universe to support you in this ideal.
 Keep asking and don’t accept no for an answer.
 You will gain your strength back if you keep and persist at this.
 If necessary, seek spiritual healers and persons to talk with and commune with about this issue.
 Make sure they are authentic and not quacks.

-So these are just a few tips you can try to incorporate into your routine to avoid or minimise fatigue after divorce.
-Best of luck in restoring yourself to feeling strong, well and happy.
-And look out for the kids and the pets.
+So these are just a few tips you can try to incorporate into your routine to avoid or minimize fatigue after divorce.
+Best of luck in restoring yourself to feeling strong, well, and happy.
+And lookout for the kids and the pets.
 They may be suffering but you are so overwhelmed with your own situation, you are oblivious.
 Make sure they get the care they need as well.